 In order to achieve these aims we will seek as a school to: Provide outstanding learning opportunities to meet individual needs.
 Challenge all students to achieve ambitious personal goals.
 Expect the highest standards of behaviour and mutual respect.
 Establish meaningful relationships with our parents and the wider community.
 Deliver up to date professional development for our staff.

-The latest edition of our newsletter is now available to download.read more
+The Autumn Term Safeguarding Bulletin is now available to download.read more

 House points are awarded by staff to students who go above and beyond the day to day expectations of the school, this can be for any number of reasons including being a good citizen of the school, working exceptionally well within lessons or for participation in extracurricular lessons.